jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This book was going to deal with your levels of anger and happiness in life.
 It was going to begin with analyzing your take on the economy, nation, and life at large.

 Now we've hit the Great 2020 Pandemic.
 I don't need to inquire about your happiness anymore.
-If you're like most Americans and Canadians, you're likely downright terrified about getting sick, and perhaps worse, what the future holds.
+If you're like most Americans and Canadians, you're likely downright terrified about getting sick, and perhaps more frigthening to think about, what the future holds.

 For years, North Americans suffered under troubling trends: micro-management at work, antisocial behavior at home, and political hatred in government.
 We got by because superficially we're "doing great": we have full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visited the shopping mall for therapy.
 If we were still angry, we'd install a new political party.
 Over the years, we've given Left and Right the levers of power again and again.